Let's Be Honest, Straight Guys: We All Like Butt Stuff

 To be honest, probably because it feels like it shouldn’t happen, like it’s a bad thing.
 I’d do it to girls, but the other way around seems wrong.
 Or, at least, that’s what I thought.
 I guess the idea made me feel really passive, like the sub.
 A little bitch.
 But now I’ve popped, I won’t stop.

 But, for now, there’s still a barrier straight men have to get over before they can admit they like a finger in the butt.
-Which is precisely why Amber Rose’s tweet was the winner of Wednesday’s beef – and from now until the inevitable “Is 2017 the Year of the Male Finger-Bang?” think-piece comes out, she’ll have the power to silence a man as momentous as Kanye with the weight of a single yellow finger emoji.
+Which is precisely why Amber Rose’s tweet was the winner of last night’s beef—and from now until the inevitable “Is 2017 the Year of the Male Finger-Bang?” think-piece comes out, she’ll have the power to silence a man as momentous as Kanye with the weight of a single yellow finger emoji.